bhoffman0/CSAwesome2/_sources/Unit4-Data-Collections/topic-4-6-input-files.rst

        private Pokemon[] pokemonArray = new Pokemon[152];
        private String filename = "pokemon.csv";

+       public PokemonArray() throws IOException
+       {
+            readFile();
+       }

-       // Write a method to read in the data file (it may throw an exception).
+       // 1.
+Write a method to read in the data file (it may throw an exception).
        // Loop through each row to split it into attributes.
        //     Create a new Pokemon object from the attributes.
-       //     and save it into the pokemonArray
+       //     and save it into the pokemonArray public void readFile()
+       {

+       }

-       // Write a findType method that prints out the type of a Pokemon
+       // 2.
+Write a findType method that prints out the type of a Pokemon
        // given its name as an argument.
        // It should loop through the array to find the Pokemon object with the correct name.
        // It should print and return the type and print the image.